 To me, a claims man is a surgeon.
 That desk is an operating table and those pencils are scalpels and bone-chisels.
 And those papers are not just forms and statistics and claims for compensation.
 They're alive.
 They're packed with drama, with twisted hopes and crooked dreams.
 A claims man, Walter, is a, is a doctor and a bloodhound and a – [Phone rings.]
 Who?
 Okay, hold on a minute.
 A claims man is a doctor and a bloodhound and a cop and a judge and a jury and a father confessor all in one.He delivers a couple of monologues that make me want to stand up and cheer every time, while his final assessment of the case is grimly, delightfully terse: "Walter, you're all washed up."
 The tableau he and Walter Neff form in the last shot is an icon of of noir tough love.

 The femme fatale, on the other hand, is played by Barbara Stanwyck, who can chill you to the bone with a single look.
 She wears a hideous George Washington wig, a directing mistake retroactively explained as a deliberate artistic decision, and hilariously spoofed by Steve Martin in drag in Dead Men Don't Wear Plaid.
-For my money, this is her best film.
+But what a role!

 Double Indemnity is certainly no melodrama.
 It's not a cautionary tale, either, despite the fact that it's about a crime that doesn't pay.
 On the contrary, it compels you to connive at a man's murder.
 You like Walter Neff.
 The very real love that exists between him and Keyes only makes this all the more poignant.
 Horribly, you want his plot to succeed and fear his exposure, even though you know it won't succeed and he will be exposed.
 When he starts befriending the victim's daughter to keep her quiet, you're acutely conscious of what a heel he is, yet you're anxious to keep her quiet, too.
 Nevertheless, you're aware at each moment of the impossibility of his position and know that an evasion of justice would be intolerable.
 A lesser movie would either make Walter an out-and-out bad guy or else try to exculpate him in some manner.